StevenKitzes/quick-list/README.md

 It would be nice to spend some more time making the app more attractive.

 Spend more time learning the Reddit API.
-Some of the features listed in the API documentation seem not to work or to be incomplete as described.
+Some of the features listed in the API documentation did not work as described, either due to my lack of understanding or due to some errors in the API behavior.
 I found suitable workarounds for the situations that caught me up but these feel a bit kludgey.

 ## Create-React-App notes follow